 2. Don’t Respond Immediately

 This is a good rule in any emotionally-charged situation.
 Don’t respond to mean posts immediately (unless they are truly hateful, in which case they should be deleted).
 Walk around the block, then go through the next things on this list.
-In some cases, your online defenders will pounce on the person for you in the mean time!
+In some cases, your online defenders will pounce on the person for you in the meantime!
+And, you’ll be calmer and better able to answer rationally.

 3. Listen and Learn